Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 If you push yourself too hard for too long without properly recovering, your body becomes stressed and begins to Cortisol - a stress hormone that can suppress your immune system.

-Overtraining may seem like a shortcut to reaching your fitness goals faster, but in reality it can set you back further than you think.
+Overtraining may seem like a shortcut to reaching your fitness goals faster, but in reality it can set you further back than you think.

 IV.
 How to avoid overtraining